orstavik/JoiComponents/book/chapter6/Pattern5_QueAndRecallFunctions.md

  * We add a flag using the `await(flag)` function.
  * We remove flags when we pass them as arguments to `runWhenReady(flag)`.
  * When `runWhenReady(flag)` has removed all the flags, it also flushes the `ready` que.

-Finally, we wrap everything in a self invoking function (SIF).
-The SIF creates a local scope in which locally defined variables cannot be accessed from the outside.
-Both `que` and `flags` can thereby be encapsulated from outside interference, while still be accessed from both `window.polyfill.runWhenReady` and `window.polyfill.await` that are defined within the SIF.

 ```javascript
 (function () {